-There are many reasons to go vegan for 30 days or a lifetime.
-Longevity, improved digestion, weight loss, more energy and clearer skin are just the tip of the iceberg.
+There are many reasons to go vegan; longevity, improved digestion, weight loss, more energy, and clearer skin are just the tip of the iceberg.
 Below you'll find even more benefits:

 1. A whole food vegan diet—one consisting primarily of unprocessed plant foods—is arguably the healthiest way to eat.
 Eating a plant-based diet helps protect you from cancer, heart disease, diabetes and obesity thanks to antioxidants, anti-inflammatory properties and dietary fiber in plant foods.